kithomak/pytsmp/README.rst

 found in the `UCR Matrix Profile Page <http://www.cs.ucr.edu/~eamonn/MatrixProfile.html>`_ by the paper authors.

-Currently support MASS and the matrix profile algorithms STAMP, STOMP, SCRIMP++ (no multi-core or GPU support yet).
-I plan to implement their parallelized version as well as some convenience functions such as motif finding and anomaly detection.
+Currently support MASS and the matrix profile algorithms STAMP, STOMP, SCRIMP++ (no multi-core or GPU support yet), and some convenience functions such as discords and motifs finding.
+I plan to implement the parallelized version of the matrix profile algorithms later.

 The original implementation (in R) of the paper authors from the UCR group can be found `here <https://github.com/franzbischoff/tsmp>`_.